wonka6/hackerrank/README.md

-# hackerrank
+# HackerRank
-You can find the solutions about C Programming algorithms with different level of difficulty from HackerRank.
+You can find the solutions of the algorithms with different level of difficulty from HackerRank.